 Judge To’lqin Abdiraimov acquitted Sattoriy on the insult charge and on three charges of extorting the gas company workers, but convicted him on the remaining charges, including the most serious charge of extortion relating to the apartments, those reports stated.

-The judge also ordered that the family return apartments related to the construction company case and ordered compensation be paid to the Sattoriy family for their demolished houses instead.
+The judge also ordered that the family return apartments related to the construction company case and that compensation be paid to the Sattoriy family for their demolished houses instead.
 Abdumannon Sattoriy told CPJ that the compensation that was awarded significantly undervalued the properties and was insufficient to buy new homes.

-On July 15, 2021, the Samarqand Regional Criminal Court panel upheld Sattoriy’s prison sentence, but overturned the decision to confiscate the two apartments, according to reports, a statement by the Supreme Court, and Davlatov.
+On July 15, 2021, the Samarqand Regional Criminal Court panel upheld Sattoriy’s prison sentence but overturned the decision to confiscate the two apartments, according to reports, a statement by the Supreme Court, and Davlatov.

 Following that appeal hearing, Sattoriy was transferred from pretrial detention to Penal Colony No. 4 in the city of Navoiy, his father told CPJ.